apache/cloudstack-www/blog/2023-05-03-meet-rohit-yadav-the-new-vp/index.md

 the reliability, durability and stability the project offers to the users community and the trust of the users community who are continuing to use and support CloudStack over the years.
-We’re seeing CloudStack adoption growing steadily from users participation on mailing lists, Github, meetups and conferences and release adoption.
+We’re seeing CloudStack adoption growing steadily from users participation on mailing lists, GitHub, meetups and conferences and release adoption.
 Per the hype curve, we’re in the plateau of productivity so this isn’t surprising.